jngrt/meshenger/README.md

 Alternatively if you use OSX you can enable internet sharing (make sure to set your OSX machine as the gateway and DNS server for your router in /etc/config/network)

+### Lazy Install

+Below you will find the manual configuration steps necessary to install Meshenger.
+We did however create some scripts to help you automate the process.

+First of all, flash your router per steps above, hook it up to your home router and configure your openwrt router to have internet access:

+ TO BE CONTINUED.....

 ### System configuration

 To use your router for Meshenger you're going to need to run the whole filesystem from a USB-Drive.